Bruno Brunod: Biography

-In 2005, he attempted a record ascent time of Mount Everest with a project named Everest Vitesse 2005, but had to stop after about 16 hours, at camp 3 at about 8.200 meters.
+In 2005, he attempted a record ascent time of Mount Everest with a project named Everest Vitesse 2005, but had to stop after about 16 hours, at camp 3 at about 8.200 metres.

 In 2012 he wrote the introduction to the book Perseverare è umano by Pietro Trabucchi.

 After a pause of about 7 years, dedicating himself to his family and job, he returned to running in 2013.

 In 2016, his autobiography was published with a foreword by Kilian Jornet Burgada.

 Personal life

 Brunod is married and has five children.
 Kilian Jornet has noted his humility and said "To me and all the rest of mountain runners, he is God".